 Data is collected to record, guide and supervise your progress and be able to communicate effectively with you for the best outcomes.
 It is also used to compare progress week to week and to highlight changes, red flags, yellow flags, action to be taken and a detailed dialogue of treatment provided.

 Data also helps us to carry out relevant research from time to time.
-All clients can opt in or opt out of this.
-Again unique reference codes will be used to transfer data.
+Any info used in research or for statistics will be anonymous.